floridahackers/fh-platform/CONTRIBUTING.md

 Thank you for wanting to contribute to part of this amazing community.
 Folks like you make this community what it is.

-**If you simply want to add your event to the site, check out the [ADD EVENT GUIDE](./ADD_AND_EVENT.md).**
+**If you simply want to add your event to the site, check out the [ADD EVENT GUIDE](./ADD_AN_EVENT.md).**

 Alright, lets get you up to speed.

 ## How to contribute a change

 Before submitting a pull request, open an issue explaining your idea/proposal in order to have some discussion started.
-If the idea is seems to go, fork the repo and implement your changes.
+If the idea seems good to go, fork the repo and implement your changes.
 Submit a pull request with details of what you did, possible screenshots, and any other comments you may have.

 If all looks good and a contributor accetps the changes, your change will be merged in and automatically deployed by the Travis pipeline.